JuliaAstro/AstroTime.jl/docs/src/tutorial.md

 86400.0 seconds
 ```

-You can also construct a `Period` with a different time unit from
+You can also construct an `AstroPeriod` with a different time unit from
-another `Period`.
+another `AstroPeriod`.

 ```julia
 julia> dt = 86400.0seconds